FDSouthern/FDSouthern.github.io/content/chapter01/lib.md

   let fd = Pervasives.open_out filename in
   output_string fd s; close_out fd;;
 ```
+These file interactions always drive me crazy in OCaml.

 Now we move on to the 'logical core' of HOL Light in [fusion.ml](fusion.md).